HAIL PROTECTION: Our lake

 While a blanket is not required for a gel or AGM battery,

-it spreads the weight evenly across the bottom and absorbs vibration to protect the plates.
+the blanket spreads the weight evenly across the bottom and absorbs vibration to protect the plates.

 -